asheri1/ev3/webots_simulator/readme.md

+# Simulation Code
+## Webots World Simulation

+This repository contains a Webots world file `world.wbt` for simulating a robot in a virtual environment.
+The world includes various objects and a robot with multiple sensors and actuators.

+### Features

+- **World Setup**: The world consists of a rectangular arena with multiple colored boxes placed at different positions.
+The arena floor has a parquetry appearance.
+- **Robot**: The robot in the simulation is equipped with touch sensors, distance sensors,and a camera.
+It also has two wheels, each controlled by a separate motor.
+- **Sensors**: The robot uses its sensors to perceive its environment.
+The distance sensors and camera help the robot navigate the world and interact with the colored boxes.

+### Dependencies

+The simulation requires Webots R2023b or later.

+### Usage

+To run the simulation, open the `world.wbt` file in Webots.
+The robot's behavior can be controlled by modifying the `ev3_bot` controller script.

 ## EV3_Bot.py

 This Python script is designed to control an EV3 robot using a variety of sensors and actuators.
 The robot is capable of performing actions such as moving forward, turning left or right, and reversing based on sensor inputs.